-It is one of those good snacks for athletes as it’s known to be one delicious way to encourage the building and repair of muscles.
+It is one of those good snacks for athletes as it is known to be one delicious way to encourage the building and repair of muscles.

-These are perfect for the kids to snack on before soccer practice, or as energy snacks for athletes on your teams during one of those long sport matches.
+These are perfect for the kids to snack on before soccer practice or as energy snacks for athletes on your teams during one of those long sports matches.

 The last thing you need is to have your child munch on mindless calories.

 What makes these Peanut Butter Protein Balls even better is that they’re no-bake!

 Add your choice of peanut butter to a marriage of assorted honey roasted nuts, semi-dark chocolate chips, old-fashioned/rolled or steel-cut oats, honey, and shredded coconut,